Article originally published in the April 6, 2017 edition of VAR Insights.

 Q4: Is it important for women to be successful in the channel?

 King: Yes.
 I think it is.
 I think that women should be successful in whatever they do.
 I think that it helps us to continue to move forward and be considered for multiple roles.
 And I think the channel shouldn’t be considered one small part.
 It should be considered a much larger part of the business, especially where the market’s going and where we see the traditional roles going.
 But, I think then women should come out of those roles and be considered for much higher roles, operations or CEO or anything else.
 Having channel experience, allows you to collaborate with multiple companies and make those companies successful.
 To me, I actually think a channel role is much harder than a direct sales role.
 Women who achieve channel success should always be considered for expanded roles.

 Wallingford: Yes.
 Of course, it is.
-There are a number of different professional organizations that are focused on women, like Women in the Channel.
+There are a number of different professional organizations that are focused on women, like Women in the Channel (now Alliance of Channel Women).
 When you attend those events, there’s the talk of, it’s important to be successful, to carry the torch, to show not only to our peer group but younger women that we can be successful.
 It is important to, as a group, help show that women are very committed to succeeding, being dedicated, and being very good at our functions.